Dead End (1937 film): Plot

 In the slums of New York City, on the East River just below the Queensboro Bridge, wealthy people live in opulent and luxurious apartments because of the picturesque views of the river, while the destitute and poor live nearby in crowded, cockroach-infested tenements.

 At the end of the street is a dock on the East River; to the left are the luxury apartments, and to the right are the slums.
 The Dead End Kids, led by Tommy Gordon, are a gang of street urchins who are already well on the path to a life of petty crime.
 Members of the gang besides Tommy include Dippy, Angel, Spit, T.B., and Milty, the new kid on the block in search of friends.
 Spit is a bit malicious with a cruel streak, and initially bullies the newcomer and takes his pocket change.
 However, Tommy eventually lets Milty join the gang, and he turns out to be both a loyal and generous friend.

 Tommy's sister, Drina, dreams of marrying some dashing, rich stranger, who will save Tommy and her from this miserable life of poverty, and help prevent Tommy from growing up to be a mobster like Hugh "Baby Face" Martin, who has returned to the neighborhood with his partner Hunk to visit his mother and childhood girlfriend.
 Dave Connell, raised on the same street as Martin, recognizes him and warns him to stay away, but Martin contemptuously ignores him.
 Dave, a frustrated architect who currently works odd jobs, is Drina's childhood friend.
 He is having an affair with a rich man's mistress, Kay Burton.
 Although Dave and Kay love each other, they know they cannot be together because Dave cannot provide Kay with the kind of lifestyle she desires.

 Meanwhile, the kids lure Philip, a rich kid from the apartments, into a cellar, where they beat and rob him.
-When the boy's father, a judge, tries to intervene, Tommy winds up stabbing him in the arm.
+When the boy's father, the brother of a judge, tries to intervene, Tommy winds up stabbing him in the arm.
 He escapes the police and goes into hiding.